AllanBlanchard/tutoriel_wp/english/introduction.md

 | - [Saroupille](https://zestedesavoir.com/membres/voir/Saroupille/)
 |
 | Finally, many thanks to Jens Gerlach for his help during the translation of
-| this tutorial from french to english.
+| this tutorial from French to English.